-- Best Ski Resorts in town: Wildcat or Attitash
+- Best Ski Resorts in town: Wildcat Mountain Resort or Attitash Mountain Resort

-- Other attractions: Be in awe at some of the most spectacular views from White Mountains, Mount Washington Observatory Weather Discovery Center, The Kancamagus Highway, Sabbaday Falls and Rocky Gorge.
+- Other attractions: Be in awe at some of the most spectacular views from White Mountains, the Kancamagus Scenic Byway, Sabbaday Falls, and Rocky Gorge.

-Throughout New Hampshire’s White Mountains, you’ll find 34 different ski resorts.
+Throughout New Hampshire’s White Mountains, you’ll find around a dozen different ski resorts.

-But there’s no comparing the Wildcat with its 2,100 feet of vertical terrain.
+But none of them hold a candle to the Wildcat with its 2,100 feet of vertical terrain.